hushon/hushon.github.io/_pages/about.md

 news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---

-Currently a PhD student at [KAIST SIIT Lab](http://siit.kaist.ac.kr) advised by prof. [Junmo Kim](http://siit.kaist.ac.kr/Faculty).
+Currently a PhD student at [KAIST SIIT Lab](http://siit.kaist.ac.kr) advised by Prof. [Junmo Kim](http://siit.kaist.ac.kr/Faculty).
 I am interested in machine learning, deep learning, and computer vision.
 My recent research work involves continual learning and unlearning, noisy label learning, multi-modal contrastive learning, and hyperparameter tuning.